 Note: The optimal sort performance settings depends on your server's hardware configuration.
-Nevertheless, the following equation generally produces good sort performance:

-'''

-(InMemoryRecordLimit × MaxNumberOfTempFiles ÷ 2) >= TotalNumberOfRecords
+You can use this equation as a general guideline to produce good sort performance: (InMemoryRecordLimit × MaxNumberOfTempFiles ÷ 2) >= TotalNumberOfRecords

-'''

 5. Click Express Match On to perform an initial comparison of express key values to determine whether two records are considered a match.